COPD Medications

 5 min read

-When you have chronic obstructive pulmonary disease (COPD), medications can go a long way to help you breathe more easily and boost your quality of life.
+When you have chronic obstructive pulmonary disease (COPD), medications can go a long way to help you breathe more easily and improve your quality of life.

 You take some types of COPD medications every day, but you use others for quick relief only when you need them.
-Since people respond differently, it may take some trial and error to figure out which medications work best for you.
+Since people respond differently to drugs, it may take some trial and error to figure out which medications work best for you.

 The medications doctors use to treat COPD have different purposes.
 So you may need two or three kinds to ease your symptoms.
 Take your medications exactly as your doctor prescribes them to make sure you get the most help from them.